dev-scripts/prakashbhandari.com.np/content/posts/scaling-kubernetes-jobs-with-keda-triggered-by-amazon-sqs.md

 Docker image was built from the code published in my GitHub repository: https://github.com/dev-scripts/keda-sqs.

-### Verify Scaled job
-Once you completed the above steps run the below command to see the scaled job.
+Once you completed the above steps run the below command to see the created scaled job.
 ```
 kubectl get scaledjob
 ```